djsurt/io/charts/react/README.md

 This will create or update the `build` folder and a `lib` sub-folder containing small JavaScript libraries used by the USEEIO widgets.

-The build folder contains [example HTML files](../../build/) demonstrating usage of the widgets, but you'll need the API files too...
+The "build" folder contains [example HTML files](../../build/) demonstrating usage of the widgets.
+It uses a json copy of the API placed in build/api.

 <!--
 Note: After building, remove   a { color: #555; } in widget.css.